 Prior to his Starbucks role, Carlos led the integrated supply chain planning functions at Kraft Heinz Company and was responsible for developing their core supply chain capabilities and global strategy.

 Carlos received his industrial engineering degree from Universidad Eafit in Medellín, Colombia, and his MBA from Wake Forest University in North Carolina.
-He is fluent in Spanish, English, and German, and is making a noble attempt to learn Mandarin.
+He is fluent in Spanish, English, and German, and Mandarin.